brimdata/zed/docs/language/aggregates/union.md

 |[1,2,3]|
 ```

-Continuous average of simple sequence:
+Create sets continuously from values in a simple sequence:
 ```mdtest-command
 echo '1 2 3 3' | zq -z 'yield union(this)' -
 ```